orkhasnat/CS_Notes/Language Specific/Python/Functools Module in Python.md

 # `@lru_cache` Decorator
-The `functools` module provides the `lru_cache` decorator, which stands for "Least Recently Used Cache."
+The `functools` module provides the `lru_cache` [[Nested Functions in Python#Decorators|decorator]], which stands for "Least Recently Used Cache."
 This decorator is used to cache the results of a function, saving time by avoiding redundant computations for previously seen arguments.
 Additionally, it helps manage the cache size, discarding the least recently used entries when the cache reaches a specified limit.
 ```python
 from functools import lru_cache